What are the most common OSHA violations?

 They set standards and provide training, outreach, and education.
 They are an arm of the United States Department of Labor.

-If a business fails to provide fall protection to their employees, they are in violation of 29 CFR 1926.501.
+If a business fails to provide fall protection to its employees, they are in violation of 29 CFR 1926.501.

 This standard is for chemical manufacturers and importers.
 If they violate 29 CFR 1910.1200 then this means they failed to adequately prepare labels and safety data sheets that communicate the hazard information to the customers.